 Acupuncture is widely used for Musculoskeletal pain such as:

 - Low back pain

 - Trigger point pain

 - Arthritic joint pain

-If you are not good with needles or nervous about the treatment, we can either use very small needles to get you used to what to expect, or we can use no needles at all!
-This method is called ‘acupressure’ or ‘trigger point therapy’, which uses the same points on the body, but pressure rather than a needle is applied.
-If you have any concerns at all, your osteopath will be more than willing to answer any questions or explain the procedure to you.
+If you are not good with needles or nervous about the treatment, we can either use very small needles to get you used to what to expect, or we can use no needles!
+This method is called ‘acupressure’ or ‘trigger point therapy, which uses the same points on the body, but pressure rather than a needle is applied.
+If you have any concerns, your osteopath will be more than willing to answer any questions or explain the procedure.